Please join our newsletter

 Alongside Udo Lattek and José Mourinho, he is one of the 3 coaches to have won all three major European club competitions (European Cup, UEFA Cup, UEFA Cup Winners’ Cup) and the only one to have done so with the same club (Juventus).

-He is one of the rare few to have won the European Cup, the Cup Winners’ Cup, and Intercontinental Cup as both a player and manager.
+He is one of the few to have won the European Cup, the Cup Winners’ Cup, and Intercontinental Cup as both a player and manager.

 Trapattoni coached his native Italy to the 2002 FIFA World Cup and UEFA Euro 2004 but could not replicate his club successes with Italy, suffering a controversial early exit in both competitions.